realworldocaml/book/book/data-serialization/README.md

 ensuring that your data is well-formed.  [s-expressions/preserving invariants in]{.idx}

-When you add s-expression converters (or really any serializer) to an API, you're adding an alternate path for creating values, and if you're not careful, that alternate path can violate the carefully maintained invariants of your code.
+When you add s-expression converters (or really any deserializer) to an API, you're adding an alternate path for creating values, and if you're not careful, that alternate path can violate the carefully maintained invariants of your code.